awsdocs/aws-java-developer-guide-v2/doc_source/credentials.rst

 variable with the full path to the credentials file.

-You can use this feature to temporarily change the location where the |sdk-java| looks for your credentials file (for example, by setting this variable with the command line).
-Or you can set the environment variable in your user or system environment to change it for the user or systemwide.
+You can use this feature to temporarily change the location where the |sdk-java| looks for your credentials file.
+For example, set this variable with the command line.
+You can also set the environment variable in your user or system environment to change it for the user specifically or across the system.

 .. include:: common/procedure-override-shared-credfile-location.txt

 .. _credentials-file-format: